Make-up Test and Proctored Exam Testing Guidelines

 - A documented disability identified by Disability Support Services

 Make-up tests are offered by appointment only.
+Same day appointments may not be accommodated.
 You must log in to the TeCO system using your MySeminoleState account to schedule a make-up test.
+On campus make-up testing is currently reserved for DSS Students only.

 Proctored exams are offered by appointment only.
 You must log in to the TeCO system using your MySeminoleState account to schedule a proctored exam.